grandjeanmartin/intellectualcooperation/about.md

 # About

 This website was created on the occasion of the international conference celebrating the centenary of the creation of the International Committee on Intellectual Cooperation (1922-2022).
 In addition to accompanying the conference, it aims to gather and promote resources on intellectual cooperation (list of completed or ongoing projects, bibliography of recent publications, etc.).
-It is deliberately very simple in its structure in order to remain a platform and not to replace all existing or future initiatives.
+It is deliberately very simple in its structure in order to be easy to archive and to remain a platform and not to replace all existing or future initiatives.

 # Contact